jaVu.co.uk | Articles | Links | Shop | Guides | Route info | News

 65ft

 Moving 20ft down rightwards from Med Blue start in a niche.
 Climb steeply for 18ft past an to overhang to gain a slab.
 Move leftwards up a groove until a headwall is reached.
 Continue along a ledge to the left and up to stake belays.
-Gareth Palmer and Kevin Lowry, 13/6/06.
+FA Gareth Palmer and Kevin Lowry, 13/6/06.

 Happy Slapper Diff #